marked-gil/tasks-master-api/README.md

     As I do not have much data stored in the database yet, I just deleted the old database and created a new one.
 After having done that, I did the migration again.
 This time it worked.
 I got the idea to solve it from this link: https://forum.djangoproject.com/t/django-db-migrations-exceptions-inconsistenmigrationhistory/14129

 ## Bugs Left To Fix
+After thorough testing, there are no bugs that were noted by the developer of the site.

 [<ins>Back to Table of Contents</ins>](#table-of-contents)